 By signing the below declaration you’re joining more than 200 scientists, and countless Floridians and Everglades warriors, who believe that increased storage, treatment and transportation of water south of Lake Okeechobee in the Everglades Agricultural Area (EAA) is essential to the following:

-- Restoring the flow of clean, fresh water to the Everglades, Florida Bay and the Florida Keys; and,
+- Restoring the flow of clean, fresh water to the Everglades, Florida Bay and the Florida Keys

-- Protecting the drinking water for 8 million Floridians and tourists.
+- Protecting the drinking water for 8 million Floridians (not to mention tourists)

 Using Amendment 1 and other funds, we must identify and secure land south of the lake without delay, before development in the EAA or other uncertainties condemn our waters to irrevocable destruction.